digitallyinduced/ihp/Guide/purescript.markdown

 If you don't see "PureScript + Halogen is also working!" right away, check the terminal if you see `[info] Success!
 Waiting for next file change.`, otherwise it could be compiling with logs such as `Compiling Module.Name`.
 Try refreshing once the PureScript code is done compiling.

-## Deploying to IHP Cloud
+## Deployment

-If you decide to deploy your app to IHP Cloud you will need to make some adjustments to your project files in order to get the app compiling.
+If you decide to deploy your app with nix you will need to make some adjustments to your project files in order to get the app compiling.
 Specifically, add these packages to `otherDeps` in your `default.nix` file:

 ```
     otherDeps = p: with p; [